VINTUXA/students/README.md

 ### CLI commands
 All interaction provided by CLI commands:
 - adding new student.
-M. Format should match pattern : {name};{phone};{email}
+Format should match pattern.
     ```
-    add --f {first name} --l {last name}
+    add --f {first name} --l {last name} --a {age}
     ```
 - remove student by id.
-You can find needed id using command list
+You can find needed id using command list.
     ```
     delete --id {id}
     ```
-- presentation of full list of students
+- presentation of full list of students.
     ```
     list
     ```
-- clean students storage
+- clean students storage.
     ```
     clean
     ```